Peter Parker (2002 film series character): Costume

-Although Spider-Mans suit wound up being faithful to the Spider-Man comics, many designs were made.
+Although Spider-Man's costume wound up being faithful to the Spider-Man comics, many designs were made.
 One concept that costume designer James Acheson became fond of was the idea of having a red emblem over a black costume.
 Another, which would eventually lead to the final product, featured an enlarged logo on the chest and red stripes going down the sides of the legs.
 To create Spider-Man's costume, Maguire was fitted for the skintight suit, being covered with layers of substance to create the suit's shape.
 It was designed as a single piece, including the mask.
 A hard shell was worn underneath the mask to make the shape of the head look better and to keep the mask tight while keeping the wearer comfortable.
 For scenes where he would take off his mask, an alternate suit where the mask was a separate piece was made.
 The webbing, which accented the costume, was cut by computer.
 The mask's eye-lenses were designed to have a mirror look.
 Dykstra said the biggest difficulty of creating Spider-Man was that as the character was masked, it immediately lost a lot of characterization.
 Without the context of eyes or mouth, a lot of body language had to be put in so that there would be emotional content.
 Raimi wanted to convey the essence of Spider-Man as being "the transition that occurs between him being a young man going through puberty and being a superhero."
 Dykstra said his crew of animators had never reached such a level of sophistication until giving subtle hints of making Spider-Man feel like a human being.
 When two studio executives were shown shots of the computer-generated character, they believed it was actually Maguire performing stunts.